msydneyslaga/rlp/doc/src/commentary/layout-lexing.rst

 Python uses newlines and indentation to separate statements and resolve scope instead of the traditional semicolons and braces found in C-style languages (we may generally refer to these C-style languages as *explicitly-sectioned*).
-Internally during tokenisation, when the Python lexer begins a new line, they compare the indentation of the new line with that of the previous and apply the following rules:
+Internally during tokenisation, when the Python lexer encounters a new line, the indentation of the new line is compared with that of the previous and the following rules are applied:

 1. If the new line has greater indentation than the previous, insert an INDENT token and push the new line's indentation level onto the indentation stack